Aztec cuisine

 The Aztec diet included a variety of fish and wild game: various fowl, pocket gophers, green iguanas, axolotls (a type of amphibian, much like a salamander), a type of crayfish called acocil, and a great variety of insects, larvae and insect eggs.

 They also domesticated turkeys, duck and dogs as food and at times ate meat from larger wild animals such as deer, but none of these were a major part of their diet.
 They ate various mushrooms and fungi, including the parasitic corn smut, which grows on ears of corn.

 Squash (also known as cucurbita) was very popular and came in many different varieties.
 Squash seeds, fresh, dried or roasted, were especially popular.
 Tomatoes, though different from the varieties common today, were often mixed with chili in sauces or as filling for tamales.

 Eating in Aztec culture could take on a sacred meaning, especially as evidenced in ritual cannibalism.
-The act of eating another human was deeply connected to the Aztec mythology, in which gods needed to consume the sacrificed flesh and blood of humans to sustain themselves, and the world.
+The act of eating another human was deeply connected to the Aztec culture, in which gods needed to consume the sacrificed flesh and blood of humans to sustain themselves, and the world.

 One way to look at this is that since human flesh was a food of the gods, it was sacred, and consuming sacred food could sanctify an individual and bring him or her closer to the gods.
 Further, certain warriors, in their afterlife, were believed to have been turned into butterflies and hummingbirds with the ability to fly back to the realm of the living to feed on nectar.
 From this, the importance the Aztecs ascribed to the act of eating is clear.

 Meals

 Most sources describe two meals per day, though there is an account of laborers getting three meals, one at dawn, another one at around 9 in the morning, and one at around 3 in the afternoon.
-This is similar to the custom in contemporary Europe, but it is unclear if intake of ātōlli, maize gruel, was considered a meal or not.
+This is similar to the custom in contemporary Europe, but it is unclear if intake of ātōlli, a gruel of nixtamalized maize, was considered a meal or not.
 Drinking a good amount of the thicker kinds of ātōlli could equal the calories in several corn tortillas, and ātōlli was consumed on a daily basis by most of the population.